malmolina/Swift-UVOT-Pipeline/README.md

 Swift UVOT Pipeline Code
 ----------
 This program uses uvot_deep.py created by Lea Hagen (and modeled off of Michael Siegel's code uvot_deep.pro) to create an automated pipeline creating mosaics of calibrated UVOT images for multiple observations.
 The data must NOT be windowed and must be 2x2 binned in order to be included in the mosaic.
 Additional details can be found on the uvot_deep.py documentation (see below).
-This code uses uvot_deep_mm.py which requires an additional python package reproject.py.
-Installation directions are given on their website, but it can be installed using pip.
+This code uses uvot_deep_mm.py which requires an additional python package`1reproject.py`.
+Installation directions are given on their website, but it can be installed using `pip`.

 This program requires an input file.
 The format of the input file is as follows:
 Line 1: directory that holds uvot_deep_mm.y and config_uvot_mosaic.py